fizz-x/TreeHeads/README.md

 ## Contact

-For questions or issues, open a GitHub issue or contact the maintainers.
+For questions or issues, open a GitHub issue or hit me up.
+Felix.Schnippering@tum.de

 ---